tatiananantes/skills-workshops/how_databases_work/deploying_a_web_application/README.md

       <summary style="color:green;"><b>Click here if you're really stuck</b></summary>
       You can either `Run console` on your Heroku app, on the Heroku platform, which is exciting.

-      Or you can research the `heroku run` command, which you can execute in your own termninal on your own machine, and use that to do the necessary things.
+      Or you can research the `heroku run` command, which you can execute in your own terminal on your own machine, and use that to do the necessary things.
       </details>

 ## Plenary